zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 18:24:57 web.1  | I, [2013-03-13T18:24:57.647574 #18795]  INFO -- : worker=0 ready
 ```

-Looks good, so press Ctrl-C to exit and you can deploy your changes to Heroku:
+Looks good, so press `Ctrl+C` to exit and you can deploy your changes to Heroku:

 ```term
 ::: $ git add .